Why become a teacher at Appalachian?

-What is the difference in CAS and RCOE?
+What is the difference between CAS and RCOE?

 CAS is the College of Arts and Sciences where the following Secondary Education majors are housed by Departments that reside in this college and students receive instruction in the content area.
 RCOE is the Reich College of Education where many other teaching requirements and courses will take place in the process of earning your degree if you decide to become a teacher.